Resource-Theoretic Quantifiers of Weak and Strong Symmetry Breaking: Strong Entanglement Asymmetry and Beyond: Introduction Summary

 In parallel with these resource-theoretic developments, a major line of progress in many-body physics has been the introduction of the so-called {\it entanglement asymmetry} \cite{Ares2022}, which has been widely adopted in both high-energy and condensed-matter contexts as a convenient quantifier of symmetry breaking in non-equilibrium settings \cite{Murciano2023,Ares2023,Lastres2024,Fossati2024a,Kusuki2024,Chen2024,Ares2023a,Russotto2024} and near or at equilibrium \cite{Capizzi2023,Capizzi2023a,Fossati2024,Chen2023,Lastres2024,Fossati2024a,Kusuki2024}, in anomalous breaking \cite{Florio2025}, in holographic setting \cite{Benini:2024xjv}, including prominent applications to the quantum Mpemba effect \cite{Ares2022,Murciano2023,Ares2024,Rylands2023,Yamashika2024,Turkeshi2024,Liu2024,Liu2024a,Chalas2024,Caceffo2024,Rylands2024,Yamashika2024a,Joshi2024,DiGiulio:2025ems} (see the review article \cite{Ares:2025onj} and the references there in as well.)
 Initially, the entanglement asymmetry was proposed as a quantifier, motivated mainly by physical understanding, without explicit reference to the resource-theoretic framework.
 It was later appreciated that entanglement asymmetry in fact coincides with the relative entropy of asymmetry, one of the central quantities in the resource theory of asymmetry with a rigorous operational interpretation.
-This identification—namely, that a quantity introduced from many-body considerations coincides with a distinguished resource-theoretic measure—has served as a key impetus for making resource-theoretic structures explicit in recent studies, e.g.\ \cite{Aditya2025,Summer2025,Mazzoni2025,Yamashika2025}.
+This identification—namely, that a quantity introduced from many-body considerations coincides with a distinguished resource-theoretic measure—has served as a key impetus for making resource-theoretic structures explicit in recent studies.
+For instance, Ref.~\cite{Summer2025} investigated Mpemba effects from a resource-theoretic perspective, clarifying the relation between thermal and weak-asymmetry Mpemba effects.
+Other works pursuing this general direction include, for example, \cite{Aditya2025,Mazzoni2025,Yamashika2025}.
+Our focus here is complementary: we formulate a resource theory tailored to strong symmetry and use it to identify corresponding monotones and a strong-Mpemba crossover.

 A central aim of the present work is to bring this structure to the forefront and to argue that ``good'' measures of symmetry breaking can be systematically derived from resource-theoretic axioms.

 From the resource-theoretic viewpoint, a meaningful quantifier of symmetry breaking is required to satisfy basic structural principles, most notably monotonicity under symmetric operations and a clear operational interpretation.
 These requirements become particularly stringent when one is interested in macroscopic or long-time behavior, where only quantities with a clear asymptotic and operational meaning can faithfully characterize symmetry breaking.